HS-Diffusion: Semantic-Mixing Diffusion for Head Swapping

 \subsection{Experimental Setting}

 \textbf{Dataset.} The Stylish-Humans-HQ Dataset (SHHQ-1.0)~\cite{fu2022stylegan} consists of 39,942 full-body images which are aligned with the body center.
 We reprocess the SHHQ-1.0 dataset with a face alignment technique~\cite{kazemi2014one} and crop out the half-body images as our half-body SHHQ dataset.
-In addition, we use a SOTA human parsing method SCHP~\cite{li2020self} to obtain the semantic layouts of the half-body images.
+In addition, we use a SOTA human parsing method SCHP~\cite{li2020self} to obtain the semantic layouts of half-body images.
 We randomly select 35,942 half-body images as the training set, and use the remaining 4,000 images as the testing set where the source head images and source body images are each half.
-And we conduct experiments on the half-body SHHQ256 and half-body SHHQ512 datasets to prove the superiority of our framework.
+And we conduct experiments on the half-body SHHQ256 and half-body SHHQ512 datasets.

 \textbf{Implementation Details.} We choose the downsampling factor $f=4$ for the latent code $z$ and the semantic representation $s$ which is the best setting in LDM~\cite{rombach2022high}.
 We adopt an Adam optimizer~\cite{kingma2014adam} with momentum parameters $\beta_1= 0.5$ and $\beta_2 = 0.999$ to optimize all models.
 The trade-off parameters $\lambda_1$ and $\lambda_2$ for training the semantic layout generator $G_{layout}$ are set to $1$ and $0.2$.
 The performance evaluation of $G_{layout}$ will be discussed in the supplementary material.
 All the experiments are carried out on a server with 8 Nvidia V100 GPUs.